ipfs-inactive/docs/README.md

 ## Contributing content

-The documentation site contains several different kinds of content:
+The documentation site contains several different kinds of content.
+We’d love ❤️ **your** help with any of it:

 1. **Introductory overviews.** This lives in `content/introduction`.
 If you spot a problem or have improvements, please post an issue or PR.
 Please also take a look at [#60](https://github.com/ipfs/docs/issues/60) for planning and ongoing work in this area.